-Amazing Race Season 29 Episode 1: Spoilers, Recaps And Commentary
+‘Amazing Race’ Season 29 Episode 1: Spoilers, Recaps, And Commentary

 - Jessie (police officer) and Francesca (Army drill sergeant) #SwoleSisters

 Once the teams were assembled, Phil announced that one of the bags contained this season’s one and only Express Pass (Becca and Floy’ds bag).
-Then Phil announced the first leg of the race: the teams were to make their way to LAX and then catch one of two flights to Panama City, Panama.
-Since Jessie and Francesca became a team by default – that is, no one picked either of them – Phil gave them a valuable consolation prize: a free trip to the airport.
+Then Phil announced the first leg of the race: The teams were to make their way to LAX and then catch one of two flights to Panama City, Panama.
+Since Jessie and Francesca became a team by default — that is, no one picked either of them — Phil gave them a valuable consolation prize: a free trip to the airport.

-In Panama City, teams were sent to the Miraflores Locks along the Panama Canal – a task that was easier said than done.
+In Panama City, teams were sent to the Miraflores Locks along the Panama Canal, a task that was easier said than done.
 As the teams struggled through congested traffic and got lost, viewers began to see some team dynamics emerging.
-Some teams, such as Becca & Floyd and Seth & Olive, clicked right away.
-Others, such as Mike & Liz and Brooke & Scott, started bickering.
+Some teams, such as Becca and Floyd and Seth and Olive, clicked right away.
+Others, such as Mike and Liz and Brooke and Scott, started bickering.

 The clue at the locks sent the teams to the Panama Rainforest Discovery Center, where they found a clue that sent them to the Detour: Scoot or Shoot.